aws-samples/policy-as-code/content/checkov/pipeline/index.en.md

         * Current working directory
         * Users Home Directory
     * A developer will most likely be able to include their own config file and copy it to a location that Checkov reads before running, your organization will have to decide how to mitigate this risk
-    * Ideally the config files for Checkov are managed in a central repository and Pipeline CI Jobs consume this file from a trusted source
+    * The config files for Checkov must be managed in a central repository and Pipeline CI Jobs consume this file from a trusted source

 ### Creating a config file
 * In the same directory that you created the CloudFormation template, create a file called `config.yml`